IMPORTANT: CAREFULLY READ THE PAGE FOR "I GOT A CITATION! WHAT DO I DO?".

 Free Legal Resources

-If you are unable to hire an attorney, there are free resources to help you find good legal advice, conduct your own legal research, and print out legal forms and materials that you may need.
+If you cannot hire an attorney, there are free resources to help you find good legal advice, conduct your own legal research, and print out legal forms and materials you may need.

-Go to texascourthelp.gov for the above-described information as well as instructional videos to help you understand the legal process.
+Go to texascourthelp.gov for the above-described information and instructional videos to help you understand the legal process.